 6. Fred Luthans

-The study of organizational behavior, now a well-recognized subject in management, stemmed from the work of Dr. Fred Luthans.
+Dr. Fred Luthans is an expert in organizational behavior.
 In his early research, Dr. Luthans applied reinforcement as a means of improving employee performance.
-His “Organizational Behavior Modification Theory” has been rated among the top eight theories in organizational psychology, based on importance, validity and usefulness.
-His research interests also include international management and leadership.
-He has received many awards and holds an honorary doctorate from DePaul University.
+His “Organizational Behavior Modification Theory” has been rated among the top eight theories in organizational psychology, based on:

 7. Victor Vroom

-Dr. Vroom of Yale University is one of the leading experts in the fields of organizational behavior, leadership and decision making.
-In 1964, he published a seminal book Work and Motivation.
-He is the recipient of numerous awards, including Distinguished Scholarly Contribution Award from the Academy of Management and Distinguished Scientifc Contributions Award from the Society of Industrial and Organizational Psychology.
+He is the recipient of numerous awards, including Distinguished Scholarly Contribution Award from the Academy of Management and Distinguished Scientific Contributions Award from the Society of Industrial and Organizational Psychology.

 8. Jeffrey Stanton